Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 We evaluate a total of seven domain generalization (\ac{DG}) algorithms from the GOOD benchmark, including \ac{ERM} \cite{vapnik1999overview}, Invariant Risk Minimization (IRM) \cite{arjovsky2019invariant}, Variance Risk Extrapolation (VREx) \cite{krueger2021out}, Group Distributionally Robust Optimization (GroupDRO) \cite{sagawa2019distributionally}, Domain-Adversarial Neural Networks (DANN) \cite{ganin2016domain}, and Correlation Alignment (Coral) \cite{sun2016deep}, and Mixup \cite{wang2021mixup}.
 Each DG algorithm has been modified to support each backbone.

 For the backbone architectures, we use \ac{vGIN}, \ac{MHA}, and GPS.
-Our baseline is vGIN, an MPNN variant that extends GIN with a virtual node to enhance global information flow, consistent with the backbone choice in the GOOD benchmark.
-For the pure GT backbone, we use MHA, which applies a global attention mechanism between graph nodes.
+Our baseline is vGIN, an MPNN variant that extends GIN with a virtual node to enhance global information flow, consistent with the backbone choice in the GOOD benchmark (except for Motif tasks, where we used GIN instead of vGIN).
+For the pure GT backbone, MHA, which applies a global attention mechanism between graph nodes, is used.
 We selected \ac{RW} embeddings \cite{dwivedi2021graph} as positional encodings, based on their demonstrated effectiveness on ID tasks \cite{tang2025opengt}.
 For the hybrid MPNN-GT backbone, we use GPS, as described in Section \ref{sec:gps_layer}.
-Note that GPS uses standard GIN (not vGIN) for local message passing and MHA-RW for the global receptive field.
+Note that GPS uses standard GIN, rather than vGIN, for local message passing and MHA-RW for the global receptive field.
 All models are trained using the hyperparameters listed in Table~\ref{tab:hyperparams}, with the number of trainable parameters matched across backbones (per-task) as closely as possible to ensure a fair comparison.
 Global mean pooling is applied for node-level aggregation.
 Additional details are provided in Appendix \ref{sec:exp_details}.